hscells/apis-for-evidence-identification/2-how/2-1-data-formats.md

 # 2.1 Data Formats

+When you access an API, you usually get back a response in a machine-readable format like JSON or XML.
+These formats are used to structure and transmit data between different software applications.
+In this section, we'll learn more about these data formats and how they are used in APIs.

 ## JSON

 JSON (JavaScript Object Notation, pronounced /ˈdʒeɪsən/; also /ˈdʒeɪˌsɒn/) is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values).
 It is a commonly used data format with diverse uses in electronic data interchange, including that of web applications with servers. [[wikipedia](https://en.wikipedia.org/wiki/JSON)]

+This is the main data format used in APIs because it is easy to read and write, lightweight, and easy to parse.
+Almost all the APIs we'll be using in this workshop return data in JSON format.

 ### Example